Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 • 1 cup water

-• 1 cup granulated sugar; - or 1.5 cups (300g) sugar free allulose sweetener
+• 1 cup granulated sugar - or 1.5 cups (300g) sugar free allulose sweetener

-Choose one type of vanilla to use:
+Choose ONE type of vanilla to use:

 • 1 large vanilla bean